mortendk/saga11/README.md

 # What is this

-Saga is a small cms build for webdesigners who wants to control the markup & not have to hassle with databases
+Saga11 is a small system build for webdesigners to build small brochure websites / blogs etc.

-### Retro web!

-Its a try to get back to the late 90' and build flat sites that could be dropped into any ftp server ... oooh the glory days!
+Its build on top of 11ty and with netlifycms as a backend for online editing.

 ## Core Values
 - No Database - Flatfile based
 - 100% Markup control
 - Small tech stack (yeah right)